Occupation of the Falkland Islands: Liberation

 On 22 April, the British task force arrived in Falklands waters; three days later British troops recaptured South Georgia.
 Following over a month of fierce naval and air battles, the British landed on 21 May, and a land campaign followed until Governor Mario Menéndez surrendered to Major General Jeremy Moore on 14 June in Stanley.

 On 28 May, Darwin and Goose Green were liberated, and the attacking 2nd Battalion The Parachute Regiment (2 PARA) forced the surrender of some 1,000 of the Argentine defenders and released the local inhabitants unharmed.
 Robert Fox, a BBC correspondent with 2 PARA, reported:

 For nearly a month, 114 people had been shut up by the Argentines in a community hall.
 Their houses had been raided, with furniture smashed and excrement left on the floor.
 Their storeroom had been looted.
 The Argentine troops were underfed, and in one house, used by Argentine pilots, it seemed the officers were hoarding canned food.
 The Argentines committed acts of petty meanness, smashing and stealing radios and shooting at a shepherd from a helicopter as he tended his sheep.
 Now the prisoners are being made to clear up the mess they made in the settlement.

 By the time they surrendered, the Argentine soldiers were already suffering from malnutrition, exposure, trench foot and diarrhea, brought on by lack of proper food and clean water.
 During the Battle of Goose Green, a number of houses were hit by small-arms fire or shrapnel.
 In the documentary The Islanders War (Mike Ford, 2007) Andrea Clausen recalls as a child having to hide under floorboards in the social hall during the terrifying softening-up bombardment on the part of the Royal Navy that took place during nine nights in a row.

-Argentine air force medical officer, First Lieutenant Fernando Miranda-Abós would be invited to join Surgeon-Commander Rick Jolly's “red and green life machine” medical hospital at San Carlos and would help save several Argentine and British lives with him recalling in a British documentary (Falklands Combat Medics, Richard Hawley, History Channel, 2012), "Doctor Rick asked me if I wanted to work with them.
+Argentine air force medical officer, First Lieutenant Fernando Miranda-Abós was invited to join Surgeon-Commander Rick Jolly's “red and green life machine” medical hospital at San Carlos and helped save several Argentine and British lives.
+He recalled in a British documentary (Falklands Combat Medics, Richard Hawley, History Channel, 2012), "Doctor Rick asked me if I wanted to work with them.
 I thought it was a good idea because somebody injured has no nationality.
 I mean, after being introduced we worked as a team, on good terms".

-45 Commando liberated Douglas Settlement and 3 PARA liberated Teal Inlet before then end of May.
+45 Commando liberated Douglas Settlement and 3 PARA liberated Teal Inlet before the end of May.
 Rodney Hutchings again: